maco4457/PPL-Paper/Paper.md

-The evolution of type-checking and definition in Python and Lua
+Type-checking and definition in Python and Lua
 ======
 ##How two scripting languages that are dynamically and strongly typed evolved to meet different needs specified by the community